-The southern kingdom, known as Judah, which remained loyal to the house of David, had a longer history.
+The southern kingdom, known as Judah, which remained loyal to the house of David, had a long history.

 However, in 586 BC, it was also taken into exile by the Babylonians.

-But in 539 BC, Cyrus, the Persian King, conquered Babylon, and allowed the Jews return to Jerusalem.
+But in 539 BC, Cyrus, the Persian King, conquered Babylon and allowed the Jews to return to Jerusalem.

 The following year, a good number of the Jews returned to their native land.
-And in time rebuilt the temple, which Nebuchadnezzar, King of Babylon destroyed during the captivity.
+And in time rebuilt the temple, which Nebuchadnezzar, king of Babylon destroyed during his captivity.

 After the first return from exile, several Jews went back to Palestine.
-And were leaded by Ezra, a Jewish priest who was deeply devoted to the Mosaic law.
+And were led by Ezra, a Jewish priest who was deeply devoted to the Mosaic law.

 Ezra had a strong desire to make the Jews observe the Torah, which was Israel’s law given by God to Moses.

 The Pharisee, whom we meet so often in the gospels and book of Acts, grew out of Ezra’s movement to restore the law of Moses again.

 How the change in the government of Palestine affected the Jewish people.